Robust entanglement buffers based on SWAP interactions

 Our assessment of the single-pair buffer demonstrates that the caching of one ebit of entanglement from a single source unit depends crucially on the interaction strength and the initial buffer state.
 Before we move on to alleviate this dependence in a multi-copy protocol, we briefly discuss the influence of larger buffer sizes and numbers of caching cycles for a single source pair.
 For larger $k$-pair buffers, subsequent caching operations no longer commute or combine to a single operation in general, as they consist of multiple partial swaps that distribute correlations between all the buffer qubit pairs.
 The benefit lies in the caching of more entanglement at smaller swap angles $\alpha$, as shown in Fig.~\ref{fig:onecopy_big}(a) up to $k=4$.
 However, if multiple caching operations are used to extract the entanglement from a single source copy, the total caching time will increase with the buffer size.
 Given a fixed interaction strength, the time per caching operation is proportional to $k\alpha$.
 In Fig.~\ref{fig:onecopy_big}(b), we show the total time of $n$ operations required to cache the 1 ebit from a single source unit, for various buffer sizes in the limit of weak swap angles $\alpha \ll \pi$.
-The time grows like $\sqrt{k}$; see Appendix \ref{Appx:single} for the proof.
+The time grows like $\sqrt{k}$; see Appendix~\ref{Appx:single} for the proof \cite{supp}.
+A similar behaviour was found in recent work \cite{mondal_local_2023}, which is a specific case of our single-copy protocol limited with $\beta=0$.

 \textit{The multi-copy protocol.---} Now we consider protocols for filling the buffer by consuming an arbitrarily long sequence of source Bell-pair units.
 Each unit is used in a single caching operation and then discarded, transforming the buffer state according to the channel $\cC$ in \eqref{eq:channelC}.
 With repeated applications of this channel, the buffer state undergoes a Markov chain, $\rho_n^{(2k)} = \cC \rho_{n-1}^{(2k)} = \cC^{\circ n} \rho_0^{(2k)}$ \cite{Ciccarello.etal2022, Raffaele.etal2023}.
 Expanding the channel $\cC$ into Kraus operators and employing the notation from Refs.~\cite{Raffaele.etal2023}, one can define the generator $\cL \rho := \cC [\rho] - \rho$ and bring it to Lindblad form.